How Can I Help?

 Discovering and learning about Devon’s

 marine environment is the first step in protecting it and there’s no better way to do so than seeing it first hand.
-So, visit your local coast and discover the wonderful habitats and marine life that Devon has to offer, but don’t just look at the wildlife, research what you’ve just found in a rockpool, google that seabird you spotted, and ask yourself questions.
+So visit your local coast and discover the wonderful habitats and marine life that Devon has to offer, but don’t just look at the wildlife, research what you’ve just found in a rockpool, google that seabird you spotted, and look in shore guides – you’ll be amazed what you can find out.

-Not sure where to start or visit?
+Not sure where to visit?
 Check out the Explore Devon website.

 Choose Sustainable Seafood